kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 ### §221.200   Content and explanation of abbreviations, reference marks and symbols.

-\(a\) *Content.* The format to be used for any electronic tariff must be that agreed to in advance as provided for in §221.180, and must include those data elements set forth in §221.202.
+\(a\) *Content.* The format to be used for any electronic tariff must be that agreed to in advance as provided for in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.180   Requirements for electronic filing of tariffs.|§221.180]], and must include those data elements set forth in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.202   The filing of tariffs and amendments to tariffs.|§221.202]].
 Those portions that are filed in paper form shall comply in all respects with part 221, subparts A through Q.

 \(b\) *Explanation of abbreviations, reference marks and symbols.* Abbreviations, reference marks and symbols which are used in the tariff shall be explained in each tariff.